-- 1. Explain concepts of group, ring, field, and will be able to readily give examples of each of these kinds of algebraic structures. - 2.
-Illustrate the concepts of coset and normal subgroup and to prove elementary propositions involving these concepts. - 3.
-Determine (prove or disprove), in specific examples, whether a given subset of a group is a subgroup of the group. - 4.
-Apply the concepts of homomorphism and isomorphism.
+- 1. Define the concepts of group, ring, field, and will be able to readily give examples of each of these kinds of algebraic structures. - 2.
+Define the concepts of coset and normal subgroup and to prove elementary propositions involving these concepts. - 3.
+Define the concept of subgroup and will be able to determine (prove or disprove), in specific examples, whether a given subset of a group is a subgroup of the group. - 4.
+Define and work with the concepts of homomorphism and isomorphism.
+Content